 If you make it to Itasca State Park, be sure to take a look at Preacher’s Groove.
 Preacher’s Groove is a short, dirt path behind the Douglas Lodge.
 It’s so short you’re unlikely to notice it as you pass, but it’s worth taking a moment to look for.

 The path winds through the woods, with pine trees towering above.
-There are a few picnic tables next to the path where you can eat and relax, enjoying the natural setting.
+There are a few picnic tables beside the path where you can eat and relax, enjoying the natural setting.
 A group of preachers camped on the present site of Preacher’s Grove in the 1920s, giving the grove its name.

 If you visit Preacher’s Grove, don’t forget to bring your camera!
 There are plenty of great photo opportunities here!